Qrishna/rtsp-stream-viewer/README.md

 ## rtsp_stream_viewer
-This project is written in C++ and use OpenCV to read a rtsp stream and display it in a OpenCV window.
+This project is written in C++ and uses OpenCV to read a rtsp stream and display it in a OpenCV window.

 #### Prerequisites
 - install c++ compiler